 Richards had always blamed Ferguson for what happened and eventually he even tried to attack him in the street.
 Even with one hand Richards had managed to overpower Ferguson, but the police had quickly apprehended him.
 Ferguson through his connections was able to make sure that Richards would be in prison for life, but now he had seemingly escaped.
 Ferguson started to think that he wasn’t really a monster, and that Richards was just trying to scare him and remained defiant.

 “Its not my fault you were so incompetent you had an accident, or that you were unable to provide for your own family.
 Its tragic what became of them, but that is your concern.
 This pathetic little attempt to scare me with that clown make up is not going to work.
-Now either you let me pass, or I’ll make sure they bloody well hang you this time for attempted murder.”
+Now either you let me pass, or I’ll make sure they bloody well hang you this time.”

 Richards was still unscared however, and simply let out a devilish smile before slashing the man he hated more than any other across the face.